-- EBITDA and Adjusted EBITDA do not reflect our cash used for capital expenditures. - Although depreciation and amortization are non-cash charges, the assets being depreciated or amortized often will have to be replaced and EBITDA and Adjusted EBITDA do not reflect the cash requirements for such replacements; - · EBITDA and Adjusted EBITDA do not reflect changes in, or cash requirements for, our working capital requirements; - · EBITDA and Adjusted EBITDA do not reflect the cash necessary to make payments of interest or principal on our indebtedness; and - EBITDA and Adjusted EBITDA do not reflect the cash required to pay taxes. - (b) As a result of the reclassification of finance charge income, as described in Note 2 of the Consolidated Financial Statements Summary of Significant Accounting Policies Reclassification, operating income, EBITDA and Adjusted EBITDA have been revised but net income has not changed.
+- EBITDA and Adjusted EBITDA do not reflect our cash used for capital expenditures. - Although depreciation and amortization are non-cash charges, the assets being depreciated or amortized often will have to be replaced and EBITDA and Adjusted EBITDA do not reflect the cash requirements for such replacements; - · EBITDA and Adjusted EBITDA do not reflect changes in, or cash requirements for, our working capital requirements; - EBITDA and Adjusted EBITDA do not reflect the cash necessary to make payments of interest or principal on our indebtedness; and - EBITDA and Adjusted EBITDA do not reflect the cash required to pay taxes. - Consolidated Financial Statements-Summary of Significant Accounting Policies Reclassification, operating income, EBITDA and Adjusted EBITDA have been revised but net income has not changed. - As a result of the reclassification of finance charge income, as described in Note 2 of the Consolidated Financial Statements-Summary of Significant Accounting Policies Reclassification, operating income, EBITDA and Adjusted EBITDA have been revised but net income has not changed.

-Fiscal Year Ended September 30, 2012 Compared to the Fiscal Year Ended September 30, 2011
+Fiscal Year Ended September 30, 2013 Compared to the Fiscal Year Ended September 30, 2012